-- Enrolled in Medicaid (or Medicaid-eligible) - UNinsured - American Indian or Alaskan Native - UNDERinsured - Those with private health insurance that does not cover vaccines; or - Those with private health insurance that covers only selected vaccines (the child is eligible for TVFC vaccines for those that are not covered by his/her plan). - Those with private insurance that has a fixed dollar limit or cap for vaccines.
-Once the fixed dollar amount is reached, a child is then eligible. - Enrolled in CHIP (only clinics that bill CHIP are eligible to vaccinate CHIP children)
+- Enrolled in Medicaid (or Medicaid-eligible) - Uninsured - American Indian or Alaskan Native - Underinsured - Those with private health insurance that does not cover vaccines; or - Those with private health insurance that covers only selected vaccines (the child is eligible for TVFC program vaccines for those that are not covered by his/her plan). - Those with private insurance that has a fixed dollar limit or cap for vaccines.
+Once the fixed dollar amount is reached, a child is then eligible. - Enrolled in CHIP (only clinics that bill CHIP are eligible to vaccinate CHIP children).

-Immigration status and/or residency does not affect a child's eligibility for the TVFC Program.
+Immigration status and/or residency does not affect a child's eligibility for the TVFC program.

-Insured children that have Medicaid as their secondary insurance are eligible for TVFC vaccine and must not be refused vaccines due to their insurance status.
+Insured children that have Medicaid as their secondary insurance are eligible for TVFC program vaccine and must not be refused vaccines due to their insurance status.

 The Texas Department of Insurance (TDI) defines health insurance as a contract that requires a health insurance company to pay some, or all the health care costs in exchange for a premium.
-If a patient has one of the following type of insurances, they may be considered UNinsured or UNDERinsured for the purpose of TVFC eligibility:
+If a patient has one of the following type of insurances, they may be considered uninsured or underinsured for the purpose of TVFC eligibility:

-Short-term major medical,
+- Short-term major medical

-- Limited benefit health insurance,
+- Limited benefit health insurance

-- Supplemental health insurance,
+- Supplemental health insurance

-- Health care sharing ministries (HCSM), or
+- Health care sharing ministries (HCSM)

-- Direct primary care.
+- Direct primary care

-For status of an insurance plan by the state of Texas, please see the Texas Department of Insurance website.
+Visit the Texas Department of Insurance website for status of an insurance plan by the state of Texas.

-C. ASN Program Eligibility
+C. ASN program Eligibility

-Eligibility for the ASN Program is only for UNinsured adults aged 19 years and older.
+Eligibility for all ASN program vaccines are only for uninsured adults aged 19 years and older.